AbsaOSS/cobrix/README.md

 ## Motivation

-Among the motivations for this project, it is possible to highlight:
+Key motivations for this project include:

-- Lack of expertise in the Cobol ecosystem, which makes it hard to integrate mainframes into data engineering strategies.
+- Lack of expertise in the COBOL ecosystem, hindering the integration of mainframes into data engineering strategies.

-- Lack of support from the open-source community to initiatives in this field.
+- Limited open-source community support for initiatives in this domain.

-- The overwhelming majority (if not all) of tools to cope with this domain are proprietary.
+- Most, if not all, tools for this domain are proprietary.

-- Several institutions struggle daily to maintain their legacy mainframes, which prevents them from evolving to more modern approaches to data management.
+- Many institutions struggle daily to maintain legacy mainframes, impeding their evolution towards modern data management approaches.

-- Mainframe data can only take part in data science activities through very expensive investments.
+- Integrating mainframe data into data science activities often requires significant investment.

 ## Features

-- Supports primitive types (although some are "Cobol compiler specific").
+- Supports primitive data types (including some COBOL compiler-specific ones).

-- Supports REDEFINES, OCCURS and DEPENDING ON fields (e.g. unchecked unions and variable-size arrays).
+- Supports REDEFINES, OCCURS, and DEPENDING ON clauses (e.g., unchecked unions and variable-size arrays).

 - Supports nested structures and arrays.

-- Supports Hadoop (HDFS, S3, ...) as well as local file system.
+- Supports Hadoop-compatible file systems (HDFS, S3, etc.) and local file systems.

-- The COBOL copybooks parser doesn't have a Spark dependency and can be reused for integrating into other data processing engines.
+- The COBOL copybook parser has no Spark dependency, allowing its reuse for integration into other data processing engines.

-- Supports reading files compressed in Hadoop-compatible way (gzip, bzip2, etc), but with limited parallelism.
-  Uncompressed files are preferred for performance.
+- Supports reading files compressed using Hadoop-compatible formats (gzip, bzip2, etc.), though with limited parallelism.
+Uncompressed files are recommended for optimal performance.

 ## Videos